Master of Science in Computer Science and Master of Computer Science

 Transfer Credit For Courses Outside IIT

 One use of the Transfer Credit form is to request that a non-IIT course be part of a Plan of Study.
 IIT Europe students should use this form to have courses from their home schools approved for use at IIT.
 (Get Dr. Sasaki's approval for your courses before submitting your request.)
-As part of the approval process, IIT Europe students must have their home (European) institution send their official transcripts to email@example.com at Graduate Academic Affairs.
+As part of the approval process, IIT Europe students must have their home (European) institution send their official transcripts to firstname.lastname@example.org at Graduate Academic Affairs.
 The Transfer Credit request must be fully approved before submitting a Plan of Study that includes the transferred courses.
+Note transferred courses can only be used as electives, not core or specialization courses.

 If you are not an IIT Europe student and want to use a course from a previous school as part of your Plan of Study, first see the restrictions on the department's Transfer Credit page as well as IIT’s policy on Graduate Transfer Credit (in the Graduate Bulletin) and then get advisor (and possibly department) approval before submitting a Transfer Credit request.